doc4d/docs/docs/netkit/4d-netkit.md

 |statusText|Text| Status message returned by the server or last error returned by the 4D error stack|
 |errors|Collection| Collection of errors.
 Not returned if the server returns a `statusText`|

-#### Example
+#### Example: Create an email with a file attachment and send it

-Send an email with an attachment, on behalf of a Microsoft user:
+Send an email with an attachment, on behalf of a Microsoft 365 user:

 ```4d
 var $oAuth2 : cs.NetKit.OAuth2Provider